-by Zemen Habtemariam, Doctor of Pharmacy Candidate, University of Maryland School of Pharmacy
+by Olivia Redmann, PharmD, PGY-1 Community-Based Pharmacy Resident, The University of Mississippi School of Pharmacy

 In an age dominated by technology, handwriting notes may seem antiquated.
 With laptops, tablets, and smartphones at our fingertips, the convenience of typing notes during lectures has quickly become the norm.
 In my own experience, I find handwriting notes better for learning.
 I had a chemistry teacher in high school who taught lectures by handwriting notes with the students in real-time and projecting her notes on a screen for us to follow along as we wrote our own notes.
 She explained that she wrote her college thesis by hand and found that taking a more creative and hands-on approach to note-taking was beneficial in learning and processing the information.
 This experience changed my note-taking and studying habits.
 I found that taking a more “hands-on” and creative approach to note-taking allowed for better reading comprehension and improved my test scores.
 But is my personal experience supported by the data?
 That’s what led me to dive deeper into the topic of handwriting vs. typing notes.
 I wanted to know what impact each note-taking strategy has on students’ ability to learn and digest information.